arahi7860/intro-to-python/readme.md

 Because of this, the peculiarities of Python will be apparent.
 These are the things you need to be aware of in the next few classes.

-I will come by and check your understanding one-on-one and ask you questions

 </details>

 <details>
 <summary>Do I have to do the exercises?
 Can't I just read the code?</summary>

-Just reading the code wont lead to learning it, so type everything out into the IPython REPL!
+Just reading the code won't lead to learning it, so type everything out into the IPython REPL!

 </details>